-Curriculum Information – Autumn Term (1st Half) 2019/20
+Curriculum Information – Spring Term 2020

-For our literacy we are focusing on stories related to “This is me!”.
-This includes stories such as the ‘Kippers Birthday’, ‘Owl Babies’, ‘Peace at Last’, ‘Lets go Home’, and many more exciting tales that grasp the children’s interest in reading.
-We will be using different writing formats such as lists, maps, posters and labelling.
-This then continues with the mark making and reading opportunities allowing the children to use the learned sounds in RWI to start creating marks they can describe as well as read to their audience.
+For our literacy we are focusing on stories related to “Traditional Tales”.
+This includes stories such as the ‘Gingerbread Man’, ‘Billy Goats Gruff’, ‘Little Red Riding hood’, ‘Enormous Turnip’, and many more exciting tales that grasp the children’s interest in reading.
+We will be using different writing formats such as story books, maps, posters and lists.
+This then continues with the mark making and reading opportunities allowing the children to use the learned sounds in Floppy’s Phonics to start creating marks they can describe as well as read to their audience.

-The Spring One topic relates to our new focus “This is Me!”.
-This explores and embraces pupil’s imagination and links to real life persons who help and support them on a day to day basis.
-We will explore and elaborate the importance of healthy living, well-being, personal resilience, adaptability, respect and morality.
-We would like for family members to visit us and speak to our children about their cultures and anything they have experienced in the summer holidays.
+The Spring One topic relates to our new focus “Traditional Tales”.
+This explores and embraces pupil’s imagination and links to real life experiences such a baking and exploring the world around them.
+We will elaborate the importance of healthy living, well-being, personal resilience, adaptability, respect and morality.
+We will use our creative skills to use tools and materials to create and make objects for a purpose.
 This allows for an understanding of the world in relation to similarities and differences.

-We will be looking at ‘Our environment’.
-This links well to our topic of “This is Me!”, especially their own personal relationship.
+We will be looking at ‘What makes a good person’.
+This links well to our topic of ‘Traditional Tales’, especially real life experiences.

 Continuing reading – It is vital that children in Early Years read at home regularly.
 Reading books should be taken home from school and changed on a regular basis.
 We would like our children to change their books twice a week, on a Monday and Friday.
 It is an expectation for families to take part in their children progress through sharing books which they enjoy.

 11th February 2020 – Learning in Action Yrs R, 2, 4, 6

 13th February 2020 – Parent Coffee Morning 9 -10am